Four more Omicron cases reported in Telangana | Health

 - India

-Four more Omicron cases have been reported in Telangana, taking the total number of cases of the new coronavirus variant in the state to seven as of Thursday.
+Four more Omicron cases have been reported in Telangana on Tuesday, taking the total number of cases of the new coronavirus variant in the state to 24.

-Of the four, three are from Kenya and one is a person of Indian origin, state Director of Public Health G Srinivasa Rao said.
+Of the four new Omicron cases, three are passengers who arrived at the international airport here from countries other than those declared at risk by the Centre, while one is contact of a positive case, a state health department bulletin said.

-He said further details on the matter would be shared on Friday as efforts to gather information was still on.
+It said the outcome of 13 samples is awaited over their Omicron status.

-The Greater Hyderabad Municipal Corporation (GHMC) accounted for the most number of cases with 80, followed by Ranga Reddy (14) and Medchal Malkajgiri (13), a state government bulletin said, providing details as of 5.30 PM today.
+The Greater Hyderabad Municipal Corporation (GHMC) accounted for the most number of cases with 86, followed by Ranga Reddy (20) district, the bulletin said, providing details as of 5.30 PM on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)